saraswatmks/saraswatmks.github.com/_posts/2026/2026-04-06-text-diffusion-bert-masking.md

   overlay_filter: 0.5
 ---

-Something had been bugging me about BERT for a while, and I couldn't quite place it.
+Something has been bugging me about BERT for a while, and I couldn't quite place it.
 Here's a model that we've trained to fill in blanks, give it a sentence with 15% of the tokens masked and it'll predict what goes there.
 And it's terrifyingly good at that job.
 But then we just... stopped.
 We took this model that excels at reconstructing corrupted text and decided it could only ever work at exactly one level of corruption.

 What if it could handle 20%?
 Or 50%?
 Or 95%?
 What if you cranked the dial all the way to "every single token is missing" and asked it to reconstruct the whole thing from nothing?